Iranian backgammon board

 A century later, during the reigns of Louis XVI and Marie Antoinette, beautiful, ornate backgammon desks entered the palaces of the aristocracy.

 There were two drawers on either side of the table where the backgammon beads were placed.
-The backgammon board and beads were decorated with ivory and colorful, rare, and expensive woods.
+The backgammon board and beads were decorated with ivory and colourful, rare, and expensive woods.

 Backgammon in other European and American countries